| Jon Ross is a Principal of MPSA

 partner for the city's solution.
 Now we're the industry expert to assist

 the City and the solutions vendor in the new system's implementation.
+This kind of work is important to cities, because, especially

 in a down economy, the public sector has to do more with less.
 Government